 In addition to basic and advanced ROTC courses, cadets must complete professional military education requirements consisting of one course in each of the following areas: written and oral communication skills, American military history, and computer literacy.
 Students should consult with the professor of military science to determine those University courses suitable for fulfilling these requirements.

-Cadets selected for admission into the advanced course qualify for a nontaxable monetary allowance of $450–$500 per month for up to twenty months.
-Cadets may also qualify for the simultaneous membership program with the United States Army Reserve or National Guard, which can provide over $16,000 during the last two years of school.
+Students selected for contracting as Army ROTC cadets qualify for a nontaxable monetary allowance of $420 per month.
+Cadets may also qualify for the simultaneous membership program with the United States Army Reserve or National Guard, which can provide up to $16,000 during the last two years of school.
 Both the United States Army Reserve and the National Guard offer additional monetary incentives for cadets who join their organizations.

 Army ROTC College Scholarship Program